-- Nine (9) applicants suffered personal harm as immediate victims, directly as a consequence of the crimes described in Supplementary Submissions D146/3, D146/4 and D146/5 - Seven (7) applicant personally suffered psychological harm as a direct consequence of acts crimes committed against one or several more member(s) of his/her family, as described in Supplementary Submissions D146/3, D146/4 and D146/5 - 25.
-Conversely, the Co-Investigating Judges find that the necessary causal link between the alleged harm and the facts under investigation was not established by seventeen (17) applicants,22 to the extent that the reported facts are in their entirety distinct from those of which the Co-Investigating Judges are currently seized and no circumstances allow them to consider the possibility of a direct link between the alleged injury and the alleged crimes under investigation. - 26.
-Moreover, the Co-Investigating Judges note that one (1) Civil Party applicant23 did not provide sufficient information in his/her application to verify compliance with Rules 23 bis (1) and (4).
+- Six (6) applicants suffered personal harm as immediate victims, directly as a consequence of the crimes described in Supplementary Submissions D146/3, D146/4 and D146/5 - Five (5) applicants personally suffered psychological harm as a direct consequence of crimes committed against one or several more member(s) of their families, as described in Supplementary Submissions D146/3, D146/4 and D146/5 Purges:

+- Four (4) applicants personally suffered psychological harm as a direct consequence of crimes committed against one or several more member(s) of their families, as described in paragraphs 42 and 71 of the Introductory Submission - 27.
+Conversely, the Co-Investigating Judges find that the necessary causal link between the alleged harm and the facts under investigation was not established by twenty-seven (27) applicants, to the extent that the reported facts are in their entirety distinct from those of which the Co-Investigating Judges are currently seized and no circumstances allow them to consider the possibility of a direct link between the alleged injury and the alleged crimes under investigation. - 28.
+Moreover, the Co-Investigating Judges note that twenty-eight (28) Civil Party applicants did not provide sufficient information in their applications to verify compliance with Rules 23 bis (1) and (4).
+FOR THESE REASONS, THE CO-INVESTIGATING JUDGES HEREBY: